paolokappa/goline-looking-glass/README.md

 ---

-? **If you find this project useful, please consider giving it a star!**
+**If you find this project useful, please consider giving it a star!**

-*Built with ?? by Paolo Caparrelli at GOLINE SA*
+*Built with love by Paolo Caparrelli at GOLINE SA*